 Neil has joined AGSD-UK with a track record of growing and developing successful charities.
 Prior to this he held a number of Chief Executive roles and has experience in government and the wider charitable world.
 He has sat on the board of a number of large bodies including NHS trusts and community groups.

-Outside of work, Neil lives in County Durham with his partner and four children and has little time to indulge in hobbies, however he is trying to learn to play the piano!
+Outside of work, Neil lives in County Durham with his partner and four children.

 Jane Lewthwaite, Specialist Care Advisor (Pompe)

 Jane is employed through industry grants to support Pompe patients and families.

 Jane has thirty years of experience in the voluntary and social care sectors, which she brings to her work for AGSD-UK, where she is now in her third year.
 Jane is our Specialist Care Advisor, our Safeguarding Lead and a member of the AGSD-UK Fundraising sub-committee.

 Her primary focus is responding to the needs of UK individuals and families affected by Pompe disease (GSD2), but she liaises closely with other staff and volunteers to enable the whole GSD community to benefit from her experience and knowledge.